 A recently passed law will change where alcohol can be sold in the state.
 Currently, strong alcohol (3.2% or more by weight) can't be purchased in grocery stores or convenience stores in Oklahoma.
 However, the new law that goes into effect on Oct.
 1 will allow stores to sell stronger alcohol and permits liquor stores to sell refrigerated beer, which was previously illegal.

 In Which State Are You Most Likely to Die Due to A Drunken Driver?

 Based on our study, some of the states with the highest number of deaths due to a DUI accident are concentrated in the north and mid-western part of the country.
-To the right is a gradient map outlining the states with the highest percentage of people involved in fatal DUI crashes, where a darker shade represents a higher percentage of deaths.
+Below is a gradient map outlining the states with the highest percentage of people involved in fatal DUI crashes, where a darker shade represents a higher percentage of deaths.

 The Consequences of Drinking and Driving

 People who are caught driving under the influence face severe legal and financial consequences.
 Below, we provide a list of some of the ramifications of drinking and driving.

 Higher auto insurance rates: A large component of the cost of auto insurance is based on your personal driving record.
 As a result, a DUI conviction will generally increase the price you pay for auto insurance.
 Furthermore, having a DUI on your driving record indicates you're a high-risk driver, meaning you'll have to file an SR-22 in most states.